michaelyorkpa/RT-Simple-Plugins/README.md

   * Allows you to control whether either or both of these dates appear on pages or posts
   * Allows you to customize the text before the last updated and originally published date
   * Allows you to set custom css for each of the date types
+* RSS Widget Customizer
+  * Allows you to turn off and on the ability to have all Automattic RSS widgets open links in new tabs

 ## Future Features
 * Date Customizer
+  * Accessibility
   * Enqueue the CSS styles
+  * Add the CSS style to the customizer
   * Custom date formatting
   * Custom hooking for placing updated and originally published date
     * before_post_title, after_post_title, post_end, post_after
   * Verify best security practices
     * Nonces
     * Sanitization
+      * threshold_hours as integer
+      *
     * Data validation
   * Translations
+  * Adding exclusions to originally published and updated date
+  *
 * Easy 301 Redirects
   * A simple way, lightweight way to create 301 redirects for any URL
 * Broken Link Checker